ENCYCLOPEDIC ENTRY

 Loading ...

-A border is a real or artificial line that separates geographic areas.
-Borders are political boundaries.
-They separate countries, states, provinces, counties, cities, and towns.
+A is a physical or political line that separates geographic areas.
+Borders are used to , , , , and .
 A border outlines the area that a particular governing body controls.
-The government of a region can only create and enforce laws within its borders.
+The of a region can only create and enforce laws within its borders.

-On the opposite extreme, the Korean Demilitarized Zone—the border between communist North Korea and democratic South Korea—is the most heavily militarized border in the world.
-The zone, which is 4 kilometers (2.5 miles) wide and 243 kilometers (151 miles) long, separates the two countries with barbed-wire fences, land mines, and armed guards.
-Citizens of most countries must have a passport and official permission to enter the borders of North Korea.
-North Koreans must also have official permission before they leave the secretive nation.
+On the opposite extreme, the Korean —the border between communist North Korea and capitalist South Korea—is one of the most heavily militarized borders in the world.
+The zone, which is 4 kilometers (2.5 miles) wide and over 243 kilometers (151 miles) long, separates the two countries with fences, and armed guards.
+Though the border is dangerous for people, it has become a haven for plants and wildlife, particularly some endangered species, as the lack of human development has allowed the area to revert to its natural state.
+Under normal circumstances, foreigners can only visit North Korea through official tourism groups.
+North Koreans are not allowed to travel internationally without permission from the government.

-Every country has its own rules about who may travel, work, and reside within its borders.
-Visas and work permits are government documents issued to non-citizens that limit the type of work or travel they may do in the country, and for how long.
-The United States issues “green cards”—officially known as permanent resident cards—that allow non-Americans to live and work inside the borders of the U.S. and be protected by its laws.
+Every country has its own rules about who may travel, work and within its borders. and are government documents issued to non-citizens that limit the type of work or travel they may do in the country and for how long.
+The United States issues “green cards”—officially known as permanent resident cards—that allow non-Americans to live and work within the country’s borders.

 Border Protection

-Most countries have some sort of military or law-enforcement presence along their borders.
+Many countries have some sort of or law-enforcement presence along their borders.
 Countries protect their borders for several reasons.
-One is to keep out invaders.
+One is to keep out .
 This is especially true in areas where two or more countries have fought over the same land for many years.
-Cambodia and Thailand, for example, have disputed the territory of the Preah Vihear Temple for more than a century.
-Cambodian and Thai military units are positioned along the border near Preah Vihear Temple, and skirmishes often result in deaths on both sides.
+Cambodia and Thailand, for example, have the of the Preah Vihear Temple for more than a .
+France, which had Cambodia, created a map giving the entire territory to Cambodia in 1904.
+Thailand claims this map is inaccurate and rejects Cambodia’s right to the land.
+To this day, Cambodian and Thai military units are positioned along the border near the Preah Vihear Temple, and often result in deaths on both sides.

 Border Disputes